datastax/python-driver/docs/security.rst

     session = cluster.connect()

-Consider reading the `python ssl documentation <https://docs.python.org/3/library/ssl.html#ssl.SSLContext>`_ for more details about the SSLContext configuration.
+The driver uses ``SSLContext`` directly to give you many other options in configuring SSL.
+Consider reading the `Python SSL documentation <https://docs.python.org/library/ssl.html#ssl.SSLContext>`_ for more details about ``SSLContext`` configuration.

 Versions 3.16.0 and lower
 ^^^^^^^^^^^^^^^^^^^^^^^^^